vadimkantorov/fastvideofeat/README.md

 --mbh yes/no | **yes** | enables/disables MBH descriptor computation
 -f 1-10 | whole video | restricts descriptor computation to the given frame range

+**IMPORTANT** Frame range is specified in terms of PTS (presentation time stamp) which are usually equivalent to frame indices, but not always.
+Beware.
+You can inspect PTS values of the frames of the video using ffmpeg's ffprobe (fourth column):

+> $ ffprobe -print_format csv -show_packets -select_streams 0 video.mp4

 The output format:
    The first two lines of the standard output are comments explaining the format):
 >  #descr = hog(96) hof(108) mbh(96 + 96)